joshuamegnauth54/joshuamegnauth54.github.io/docs/tutoring/data/brief_tutorial/99_load_libraries.md

 you need to read through the documentation in order to understand how to actually use the functionality provided.
 In other words, libraries may help you solve your problems but can also stress you out if you don’t put in the extra work to learn how to use it.
+With that said, I install libraries judiciously by often researching the best practice and recommendations as well as relentlessly aiming to stay on the cutting edge.
+(Don’t do this.)

 Anyway, you install packages with [install.packages()](https://www.rdocumentation.org/packages/utils/versions/3.6.2/topics/install.packages)